NikKozh/flappy-bird-clone/README.md

 Instruments and languages: HTML5, Phaser 3, Typescript and Webpack (need Node.js and npm).

-## I don't have a dedicated server, so if you want to run this project, please, follow the instructions:
+## If you want to build up this project manually, follow the intructions:

 ### Prerequisites